kayoscode/DebugLogger/README.md

 20. emc: count of error messages sent
 21. cmc: count of critical messages sent
 21. lmc: count of messages sent on the current level
+22. bs: the character backslash: '\'
+23. lbk: the character left bracket: '['
+24. rbk: the character right bracket: ']'
+25. lbc: the character left brace: '{'
+26. rbc: the character right brace: '}'

 External variables can be created by the programmer.
 To do so, you need the variable and a pointer.
 Undefined functionality if the variable goes out of scope and you try to use it in the debugger later!